Davidia involucrata: History

-The genus Davidia is named for Father Armand David (1826–1900; "Père David"), a French Vincentian missionary and keen naturalist who lived in China.
+The genus Davidia is named after Father Armand David (1826–1900; "Père David"), a French Vincentian missionary and keen naturalist who lived in China.
 David first described the tree in 1869 as a single tree found at over 2000 m altitude, and sent dried specimens to Paris; in 1871, Henri Baillon described it as a new genus and species.

-British plant hunter Augustine Henry again found a single tree, this time in the Yangtse Ichang gorges and sent the first specimen to Kew Gardens.
-Plant collector Ernest Henry Wilson was employed by Sir Harry Veitch to find Henry's tree but arrived to find that it had been felled for building purposes; however, he later found a grove of the trees overhanging a sheer drop.
-Returning to Britain, Wilson’s boat was wrecked, but he managed to save his Davidia specimens, one of which survives today in the Arnold Arboretum.
+The British plant hunter Augustine Henry again found a single tree, this time in the Yangtse Ichang gorges and sent the first specimen to Kew Gardens.
+The plant collector Ernest Henry Wilson was employed by Sir Harry Veitch to find Henry's tree but arrived to find that it had been felled for building purposes; however, he later found a grove of the trees overhanging a sheer drop.
+Returning to Britain, Wilson's boat was wrecked, but he managed to save his Davidia specimens, one of which survives today in the Arnold Arboretum.